wrapperband/FeathercoinWalletGuide/README.md

 ![Add recipient](/images/ftc-0.9.3.2-button.menu.Send.01.png)

-To use the QR scan feature, click "Send to QR" Then position the scan box over the image.
+To use the QR scan feature, click "Send to QR".
+Then, position the scan box over the image.
 Press snap button to decode the QRCode or cancel to exit.

 ![QRCode image](/images/ftc-0.9.3.2-button.menu.sendto.QRCode.03.png)